in Sexual and Reproductive Health Research

 Martine works on STRIVE projects in India http://strive.lshtm.ac.uk/, on structural change to prevent HIV and reproductive ill-health.
 She assists partners in Karnataka and Mumbai to use qualitative methodologies in the evaluation of programmes that aim to change harmful gender practices among young women and sex workers.

-Recently Martine worked on the impact evaluation of the large scale Avahan HIV prevention intervention in Mumbai, considering risk contexts to explain the paradoxical HIV increase.
+Martine worked on the impact evaluation of the large scale Avahan HIV prevention intervention in Mumbai, considering risk contexts to explain the paradoxical HIV increase.
 Most of her research in Reproductive and Sexual Health has been in South Asia, including work on male sexual health concerns in India which centred on understanding local cultural frameworks of sexual health and how these are at odds with the biomedical framework on which interventions are based.
-In Pakistan she led research on peer ethnography among male, female and transgender sex workers and injecting drug users and was a main contributor to a bio behavioural survey informed by this qualitative research.
+In Pakistan she led research on peer ethnography among male, female and transgender sex workers and injecting drug users and was a main contributor to a bio-behavioural survey informed by this qualitative research.
 She did methodological research for the Comparative Risk Assessment analysing the contribution of 'non-use of contraception' to the burden of maternal ill-health.
-She has supervised several doctoral students on various topics: the effects of ARV on HIV related stigma in South Africa, emergency contraception in West Africa, masculinity and gender norms and its effects on risk behavior in Mumbai slums.
+She has supervised several doctoral students on various topics: the effects of ARV on HIV related stigma in South Africa, emergency contraception in West Africa, masculinity and gender norms and its effects on risk behaviour in Mumbai slums.
 Before switching to public health, Martine studied agriculture and worked in Northern Thailand for six years gaining field experience doing nutrition research in an opium poppy replacement project.